What is New in Vaginal and Pelvic Floor Boot Camp?

 Vaginal and pelvic floor strength training is generally intensive, productive and life changing.
-We refer to our new pelvic floor program, which includes new FDA cleared pelvic floor muscle stimulator devices, as “vaginal boot camp”.
+We refer to our new pelvic floor program as “vaginal boot camp”.

 This program is designed to help women achieve their goals through a variety of treatment options.

 Kegel exercises are very important for women and you should have your women's health care clinician assess your pelvic tone at the time of your pelvic exam.
 Women should be taught to do these exercises PRIOR to, during and after the pregnancy.
 Unfortunately, many women have very weak pelvic muscles which can lead to the following:

 - Decreased sexual function and trouble with achieving sexual climax (the pelvic muscles contract with climax)